-Unless specified otherwise in the program, course or section descriptions, all transfer requests are subject to a nonrefundable transfer processing fee of $35 per class and must be made within the transfer policy timelines.
+Unless specified otherwise in the program, course or section descriptions, all transfer requests are subject to a nonrefundable transfer processing fee of $35 per class and must be made within the transfer policy timelines stated below.
 Transfer requests that are a result of course cancellations are not subject to the transfer processing fee.

-Approvals for transfers are based on course and space availability and the scheduled course start date, as applicable.
-Any difference in course fees is assessed and due at the time of the transfer; transfers will not be approved and processed until all outstanding balances are paid in full to the University.
+Approvals for transfers are based on course and space availability and the scheduled course start date.
+Any difference in course fees is assessed and due at the time of the transfer.
+Transfer requests will not be approved and processed until all outstanding balances are paid in full to the University.
 If you have any questions regarding the transfer policy, please call (510) 642-4111 or email firstname.lastname@example.org.

 Transfers for Classroom and Hybrid Courses

-Between courses with fewer than six meetings: Transfer requests must be made one day before the course start date of the original course, provided the enrollment limit of the course you are transferring to has not been reached.
-If the course meets on the weekend, the transfer deadline is the Friday immediately before the course starts.
+- Between courses with fewer than six meetings: Transfer requests must be made one day before the course start date of both courses, provided the enrollment limit of the course you are transferring to has not been reached.
+If the courses meet on the weekend, the transfer deadline is the Friday immediately before the courses start.

-Between courses with six or more meetings each: Transfer requests must be made one day before the second course meeting of both courses, provided enrollment limit of the course you are transferring to has not been reached.
-If the course meets on the weekend, the transfer deadline is the Friday immediately before the second class meeting.
-The timeline for transferring varies from one to 14 days after the course start date, depending on the course meeting pattern.
+- Between courses with six or more meetings each: Transfer requests must be made one day before the second course meeting of both courses, provided enrollment limit of the course you are transferring to has not been reached.
+If the courses meet on the weekend, the transfer deadline is the Friday immediately before the second class meeting of both courses.
+The timeline for transferring varies from one to 14 days after the course start dates, depending on the course meeting pattern.

 Transfers for Online Courses

-Unless specified otherwise in the program, course or section description, all drop/refund requests are subject to a nonrefundable refund processing fee of $50 per class and must be made within the drop/refund policy timelines.
-Drop/refund requests that are a result of course cancellations are not subject to the drop/refund processing fee.
+Unless specified otherwise in the program, course or section description, all drop/refund requests are subject to a nonrefundable refund processing fee of $50 per class and must be made within the drop/refund policy timelines stated below.

 Drops/Refunds for Classroom and Hybrid Courses